surbhinayak10/Web-Scraping-Projects-/README.md

 # Web-Scraping-Projects

 **Project 1**:
-Script: Webscraper_and_s3.ipynb /n
+Script: Webscraper_and_s3.ipynb

-In this project we are sracping data from the Charities NYS.COM for analysis.
-First we are creating dataframe using web scraping in python environment and uploading data into the s3 bucket for analysis using AWS athena service.
+In this project, we are scraping data from the Charities NYS.COM for analysis.
+First, we are creating dataframe using web scraping in a python environment and uploading data into the s3 bucket for analysis using the AWS Athena service.

-**Project 2**: In this project we are using different methods for web scrapping like using BeautifulSoup, request libraries.
+**Project 2**: In this project, we are using different methods for web scrapping like using BeautifulSoup, and request libraries.